emcrabtreee/Pomodoro-Timer-AP-Prj/README.md

 Code and other files for my pomodoro timer(APCSP Create Task submittion Apr 2022) is in the folder called folder

 # UPDATE APR 29, 2022
-more small changes added but nothing big lol
+more small changes added but nothing big

 # UPDATE APR 25, 2022
 New list added and more code added to pomo that changes color of quote depending on if it is motivational or philsophical